 Overall, road bikes offer versatility in that they are great for casual riding and long, endurance rides or even commuting.

 Road bikes can vary pretty drastically in price depending on some of their specific features.
-A fundamental road bike that still provides quality with an aluminum frame will easily cost you $800.
+A fundamental road bike that still provides quality with an aluminium frame will easily cost you $800.
 The cost of specialized road bikes can easily exceed $15,000 and include rare materials, 22-speeds, and hydraulic brake systems.

 - Top speeds